nelci592/reporting-docs/using-reports-in-applications/export-and-configure/cache-management/html5-report-viewer-and-reporting-rest-services.md

 The created cache records expiration period as well as other service settings may be setup
-          using an implementation of the [T:Telerik.Reporting.Services.IReportServiceConfiguration]()
+          using an implementation of the [IReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.IReportServiceConfiguration)
           interface as service configuration.
           See the [How to implement the ReportsController in an application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-implement-the-reportscontroller-in-an-application%}) and the [How to Add Telerik Reporting REST ServiceStack to Web Application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/servicestack-implementation/how-to-add-telerik-reporting-rest-servicestack-to-web-application%})